1235357/SakuraLLM-Colab/README.md

 ## 1. Project Overview

 ### 1.1 Introduction
-**SakuraLLM** (SFT and RLHF models using Knowledge of Universal Character and Relationship Attributes) is an open-source Japanese-to-Chinese translation model specifically optimized for ACGN (Anime, Comic, Game, Novel) content domains including light novels and visual novels (Galgame).
+**SakuraLLM** (SFT and RLHF models using Knowledge of Universal Character and Relationship Attributes) is an open-source Japanese-to-Chinese translation model specifically optimized for ACGN content domains including light novels and visual novels.
 Built upon foundational models from the Qwen series, it achieves domain-specific translation capabilities through continued pretraining and fine-tuning on Japanese-Chinese bilingual corpora.

 ### 1.2 Key Features
 - **Domain Specialization**: Optimized for ACGN content with stylistic adaptation to light novel narratives and visual novel dialogues.